gvwilson/thirdbit/unused/voyage/index.md

-among the relatively unsophisticated Ruudians; time and time again, it seems, she trounced her opponents by rattling off facts and figures in a way that made at least one ask whether, "No longer governed by the cursed, we are now to be governed by the magical?"
+among the relatively unsophisticated Ruudians; time and time again, it seems, she trounced her opponents by rattling off facts and figures in a way that made at least one ask whether, "No longer governed by the cursed, we are now to be governed by the clerical?"

 Much to Ryutaanan's chagrin, Pure Light did not select her to be one of its representatives at the Great Debates held in Ruuda-in-Ruuda between Heliodor and Topaz of 1104.
-There, over the course of eleven weeks, the two hundred members of almost twenty factions argued, bargained, threatened, and cajoled.
+There, over the course of eleven weeks, the two hundred members of twenty major factions argued, bargained, threatened, and cajoled.
 Some were seduced; others poisoned or bewitched, and at least one turned out to be a Praczny merchant whose deafness and heavy accent had mistakenly given onlookers the impression of sagacity.
 Everyone understood that the issues being debated